Code-Institute-Submissions/MS2-remoteworking-london/README.md

 - Sidebar filter items by locId using the filter method was possible with guidance from [Elliot Bonneville](https://stackoverflow.com/users/339852/elliot-bonneville) on this [StackOverflow thread](https://stackoverflow.com/questions/21437163/loop-through-array-of-objects-to-find-object-with-matching-property)
 > rewrite above

+### **Listing Research**
+- [Click Do](https://business.clickdo.co.uk/best-35-coworking-spaces-in-london/) was used to gather further research on locations that may be suitable to freelancers.
 ### **Acknowledgements**

  > to complete